Admin Panel

 Security Settings

-The Security section in the user settings area manages per-user MFA (Multi-Factor Authentication).
-Admin-level security policies are configured in the Authentication section above.
+The Security section in the user settings area manages per-user MFA.
+Deployment-wide security policy lives in the Authentication section above.

-- Admin enables MFA globally via Authentication > Local > MFA Enabled
+- A super admin enables MFA at Authentication → Local → MFA Enabled

 - Users see the MFA setup option in their Security settings